mzayan-bit/AI_Gym_Vision/README.md

 # AI Gym Vision 🏋️

 An AI-powered fitness coach that uses computer vision to analyze gym exercises in real-time.
-This project was developed by interns at [Your Company Name].
+This project was developed by interns at Integration Xperts.

 ## Features
 - **Machine Exercise Analysis:** Provides real-time form correction, rep counting, and scoring for various gym machine exercises.